CSCfi/csc-user-guide/docs/computing/allas.md

 ```
 The _allas-conf_ command prompts for your CSC password.
 It lists your Allas projects and asks you to define a project (if not already defined as an argument).
 After that _allas-conf_ generates a configuration files for several Allas clients and authenticates connection to Allas for the selected project.

-By default the authentication is done for using Allas with **swift protocol**.
+By default the _allas-conf_ activates tools that use Allas with **swift protocol**.
 You can alternatively use S3 proptocol too, however in this document we
-discuss only swift based Allas usage.
+discuss only _swift_ based Allas usage.

 Authentication is session specific and valid for eight hours at a time.
 You can be connected to only one Allas project at a time in one terminal session.
 However, simutaneous terminal sessions
 can use different Allas projects.
 The project you are using in Allas does not need to match the project you are using in
 Puhti or Mahti.
-You can refresh the authentication or change the the target project at any time my running _allas-conf_ again.
+You can refresh the authentication or change the target project at any time my running _allas-conf_ again.

 **Allas client software options for Puhti and Mahti and other linux servers**

-The allas module includes several tools that you can use to move data between Allas and the computing server.
+The _allas_ module provides several tools that you can use to move data between Allas and the computing server.
 You can cross-use the Allas clients as long as you access Allas with the same protocol (swift or S3).
 Below is a list of the Allas clients that are most commonly used in Puhti and Mahti: